tengfei-emory/timeregLC/README.md

 Please refer to the documentation associated with the package for more details.
 Please report issues under this GitHub repository (tengfei-emory/timeregLC).

+# References

+Fei, Hanfelt and Peng (under revision).
+Evaluating the Association between Latent Classes and Competing Risks Outcomes with Multi-Phenotype Data.